指圧と護身の秘術を語る

 Genkotsu to Yubi Ippon 拳骨と指一本

 One of the major principles taught by Okuyama Sensei is that a single finger can be used to heal or to harm.
 Here Okuyama Sensei explains that the use of violence from your own fist to control violence is not needed.
 You do not need to harm an attacker.
 You do however need to remove their will to act out their violent intentions.
 Using a strike with a single finger to subtly break their will of violence.
-Okuyama Sensei begins to explain the three major tenants of Hakko-ryu:
+Okuyama Sensei begins to explain the three major tenets of Hakko-ryu:

 1. Sakarawazu 逆らわず (No Resistance)